Leefarmer83/GLFC/README.md

 Ashley White - Gallery lightbox copied code for the gallery section. http://ashleydw.github.io/lightbox/

+Anna Greaves - for GitHub documentation in the deployment section.

 # Content
-The Gallery was copied from http://ashleydw.github.io/lightbox/
+The Gallery was copied from http://ashleydw.github.io/lightbox/ - Ashley White

 # Media